IDEAL “Train The Trainers” seminars

 A central initiative of the IDEAL program is its annual ‘Train the Trainers‘ (TTT) seminar, designed to enhance the teaching skills of junior and mid-career faculty from partner institutions.

-A session during the IDEAL Teachers Training Seminar
+A session during the IDEAL “Train the Trainers” Seminar

 © Université Paris Cité